The Team at The Greyhound Coaching Inn and Hotel

 On a day-to-day basis, the management of The Greyhound Coaching Inn falls into the helpful hands of General Manager, Tina Halst.
 She takes great pride in ensuring our guests enjoy how they use the Greyhound.

 Head Chef, Steve Dennis, has been part of the fabric of The Greyhound for over 25 years and has been instrumental in building an enviable reputation for quality, well prepared and delicious home-cooked food.
-His colleague, Will Smith, has worked with him for nearly as long.
-The culinary team ensure they provide the customer with an enjoyable and memorable experience.
+The culinary team ensures it provides the customer with an enjoyable and memorable experience.

-But before you even get into the Restaurant or to your bedroom, you'll meet our Front of House team including Emma and Paige.
+But before you even get into the Restaurant or to your bedroom, you'll meet our Front of House team including Veronika and Barbara.
 They'll always give you a very warm and friendly welcome as well as be able to talk to you about organising weddings, conferences, private functions and parties.

 Front of House is supported by our team of bar staff who ensure our bar is stocked, running well and the customers watered!